Community

 High Wych Primary school is a Voluntary Controlled Church of England school.
 We have strong links with St James Church, where our school community worship several times a year.
 We hold our Harvest Service, Christmas Service and Easter Service in the church, as well as additional class visits, usually linked to our RE Curriculum and an end of Year service for Year 6 pupils.

 We are privileged to have Reverend Alison visit each week to lead our Collective Worship.
 Reverend Alison is additionally involved in many of our school activities and events.
-Our school is in the Diocese of St Albans and we have an active association with the Diocesan Board of Education.
+Our school is in the Diocese of St Albans and we have an active association with the Diocesan Board of Education

 Easter Service at St James Church